 These scones are ridiculously delicious!
 They are not crumbly and dry (yuck- I hate dry, crumbly scones), but are absolutely divine!
 You can get comfy on your couch or in front of a nice fire in the fireplace… and enjoy every bite of these Fall-flavored scones!

 If you’ve never made scones before, no worries.
 They are easy to make, and you will love the results!
-If you’d like to see photos of the “how to’s” of making scones, you can see them in my recipe for Chocolate Chip Orange Scones.
+I didn’t take a bunch of photos to document the process this time… BUT… If you’d like to see photos of the “how to’s” of making scones, you can see them in my recipe for Chocolate Chip Orange Scones.

 Recipe Source: http://www.gonnawantseconds.com/2011/10/double-glazed-pumpkin-scones/

 - ½ tsp. salt